angular-slider/angularjs-slider/README.md

 **showSelectionBar** - _Boolean (defaults to false)_: Set to true to always show the selection bar before the slider handle.

 **showSelectionBarEnd** - _Boolean (defaults to false)_: Set to true to always show the selection bar after the slider handle.

+**showOuterSelectionBars** - _Boolean (defaults to false)_: Only for range slider.
+Set to true to visualize in different colour the areas on the left/right (top/bottom for vertical range slider) of selection bar between the handles.

 **showSelectionBarFromValue** - _Number (defaults to null)_: Set a number to draw the selection bar between this value and the slider handle.